fvalasiad/devector/README.md

 # devector
-Header-only **double ended vector** implementation for efficient insertions/removals at both the start  &amp; end of it.
+Header-only **double ended vector** implementation for efficient insertions/removals at both the start  &amp; end of it at the expense of an extra pointer.

 Following C++ standard with slight modifications.